mulesoft/pdk-custom-policy-examples/ai-basic-token-rate-limiting/README.md

 In the first hit, Flex Gateway should return a response with the echo from the backend.
 In the third hit, it should inform the token rate limit validation by returning a 403 status.

-4. Change the `maximumTokens` and `timePeriodInMilliseconds` in `./playground/config/api.yaml` to test several token rate limit configurations.
+4. Change the `maximumTokens` and `timePeriodInMilliseconds` in playground's [api.yaml](./playground/config/api.yaml) configuration file to test several token rate limit configurations.

 5. By default the playground is configured with an echo server as backend API.
-You could set an actual OpenAI API by editing the `backend` service at `./playground/docker-compose.yaml` file.
+You could set an actual OpenAI API by editing the `backend` service at playground's [docker-compose.yaml](./playground/docker-compose.yaml) file.